 Damage

-A sticky window that’s hard to open may be due to something as simple to solve as cleaning the grime or dirt in a window track, but it may also be due to a warped frame.
-If the warping is severe, you might need to get new windows, though filler may help cover up minor cracks.
-Another issue is broken hardware, which might not be as much of a problem, unless you’re out of the warranty period or your windows are so old you can’t find replacement parts anymore.
+A sticky window that’s hard to open may be due to grime or dirt in a window track, but it may also be due to a warped frame.
+If the latter is the case, you might need to get new windows, though filler may help cover up minor cracks.
+Another issue is broken hardware, which might not be as much of a problem unless you’re out of the warranty period or your windows are so old you can’t find replacement parts anymore.

 What’s a window’s typical lifespan?

-Windows will usually last an average of 15-50 years.
+Windows will usually last anywhere between 15 and 50 years.
 The weather, material, installation and maintenance will all affect their condition.

 Window warranties typically cover two parts: the glass panels themselves, and the hardware and frame.
 The guarantee on the panes of glass (or rather, on the window keeping energy-efficient gas between panes) will typically cover you for around 20 years.
-Guarantees on the non-glass parts of the window depend, ranging between 20 to 50 years.
+Guarantees on the non-glass parts range between 20 to 50 years.

 Consider your window materials